Black bears and mountain lions frequent Wood River Valley trails

 If a sow with cubs is encountered, do not get between the sow and her cubs.
 The odds of an attack become much more likely if the sow perceives a person as a threat to her cubs.

-On Sunday July 5, 2020 a mountain lion was sighted in the vicinity of the dog park along Warm Springs Creek.
+On July 5 a mountain lion was sighted in the vicinity of the dog park along Warm Springs Creek.
 The lion did not show any aggressive tendencies and left the area a short time after being seen.
-There were several people and dogs in the area who were alerted to the situation by a Blaine County Sheriff deputy.
+There were several people and dogs in the area who were alerted to the situation by a Blaine County Sheriff's deputy.

 Mountain lions are year-round residents of the Wood River Valley.
 While a sighting during the day is not typical behavior, lions in the Valley have been seen repeatedly during the day over the last several months.
 Residents are encouraged to be vigilant and aware of their surroundings when walking on area trails.

-Mountain lion sightings continue to be reported in the Wood River Valley

-When walking dogs, residents are strongly encouraged to keep them on leash at all times.
-Unleashed pets can be viewed as prey if they were to run towards, or away from a mountain lion.
+When walking dogs, residents are strongly encouraged to keep them on a leash at all times.
+Unleashed pets can be viewed as prey if they were to run towards or away from a mountain lion.

 — Never turn your back to a mountain lion.
 Always face them while making yourself look as large as you can.
 Yell loudly, but don’t scream since a scream may mimic the sound of a wounded or injured animal.